Digital advancements have done wonders for democracy, but they’re not without their issues too.

 A huge barrier to participation for many, especially people who have a different first language and people with learning disabilities, is the language used in engagement.
 If someone can’t understand what they’re reading, they can’t give their opinion on it.
 Using plain language and offering translations means these people can have their say too.

-Language is one of many accessibility considerations that can and should be made, alongside factors such as ensuring online platforms are compatible with accessibility software (like screen readers) and that they’re operable on mobile devices (most older people, and those without broadband, use phones/tablets).
-This is where the platform itself becomes a crucial consideration: if it’s not been designed properly it excludes people from participating.
+Language is one of many accessibility considerations that can and should be made, alongside factors such as ensuring online platforms are compatible with accessibility software (like screen readers) and that they’re operable on mobile devices (most older people, and those without an internet connection, use phones/tablets).

 Examples: